joebew42/study-path/readme.md

     - What steps you followed to remove them?
     - What difficulties you have faced?

-## Session 4: Working with Legacy Code
+## 🧓🏻 Session 4: Working with Legacy Code

+_Master strategies and techniques to safely work in large, untested, or unfamiliar codebases.
+One of the most valuable real-world development skills for people who are dealing with legacy code at daily basis._

 - Read [Working Effectively with Legacy Code](http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052)
   - Chapter 1: Changing Software